lilyruth/fancyToDos/README.md

 Progress can be saved with a login.

-=> How to load to-dos from database/server??
+=> How to load to-dos from database/server using thunk??
 Upon login state is initialized to the to-dos?

 => Get API functionality with the weather widget set up first.

-=> validation
+=> validation both client & server side

+=> reset input field

-=> server side API
+=> server side API proxy

 => database for saving the to-dos, username, password

 => authentication, JWT token

-=> add zenquotes with proxy ????
+=> remove package.json proxy before deploying, the proxy is just for development

+=> login component needs to be replaced with logout component if logged in (conditional render)

+=> Mobile responsive: stack login and weather, reduce footer font size, increase padding-bottom for main